ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 #### Additional fields
 If you have information that doesn’t fit any of the 360Giving Data Standard fields provided, you can include these in additional fields.

-A file of 360Giving data can include any number of **non-Standard** fields, however you will need to take care with the titles and make sure the data formatting is consistent.
+A file of 360Giving data can include any number of these **non-Standard** fields, however you will need to take care with the titles and make sure the data formatting is consistent.

 For guidance on naming your own fields visit the [Additional fields section.](additional-fields)